-We compute the welfare change in the counterfactual world in which the Korean government did not conduct the industrial policy ( $\kappa{c,fj1} = 1$ for all firms).
-Table 7 reports the results.
-When there is no subsidy in the first period, and the productivity benefits of the policy are permanent, the overall welfare decreases by 21.32%.
-In this total, 1.67% is the short-run welfare decrease, and 19.65%, or about 92%, is the long-run welfare decrease.
+Table 6 reports the welfare change in the counterfactual world in which the Korean government did not conduct the industrial policy ( $\kappa{c,fj1} = 1$ for all firms).
+When there is no subsidy in the first period, and the productivity benefits of the policy are permanent, the overall welfare decreases by 11.58%.
+In this total, 1.22% is the short-run welfare decrease, and 10.36%, or about 90%, is the long-run welfare decrease.
 The short-run welfare changes come from exacerbated financial frictions in the first period, while the long-run welfare changes are due to lower second-period productivity as a result of less LBD.
 The industrial policy has quantitatively sizable impacts in the long run, consistent with the empirical finding that subsidies had persistent effects on firms' long-term performance.
-When we assume the productivity benefits are temporary, the short-run welfare
+When we assume the productivity benefits are temporary, the short-run welfare impact is unchanged, but the long-run welfare decrease is 5.76%.
+Still, the long run accounts for 83% of the total 6.98% welfare impact.